freekrai/freekrai.github.io/_posts/2017-06-27-laptop-replacement.md

 >
 > Meanwhile, the rest of us are just getting things done.

 This comes up so much.
 If I'm at a coffeeshop coding or writing on my iPad Pro, I get asked the question all the time.
+I still use my macbook or chromebook too, but my iPad gets a lot of use.